 Daniel H. Weiner heads the firm’s commercial litigation practice and is co-chair of its art law group.
 For the past thirty-two years, he has regularly represented museums, auction houses, galleries, artists and collectors in resolving disputes involving works of fine and decorative art.
 Among other things, he litigated the first case in the country involving the Visual Artists Rights Act.

-Webster D. McBride is an associate in the firm’s art law, litigation, and securities enforcement groups.
-He counsels artists, auction houses, collectors, and museums, among others, on issues ranging from authenticity to cultural heritage law and from fair use to use tax.
+Webster D. McBride is a senior associate in the firm’s art law practice group.
+He counsels artists, auction houses, collectors, estates, galleries, investors, museums and others on issues ranging from authenticity to cultural heritage law and from fair use to use tax.

-For a full listing of Hughes Hubbard’s Art Law attorneys, please click here.
+For a full listing of Hughes Hubbard’s Art Law attorneys, click here.